Is Lithium The Safest Battery?

 However, limited elaboration on the specific safety benefits of owning a lithium battery over a conventional Sealed Lead Acid battery and negative media around lithium following Samsung’s battery fires has led to an abundance of misinformation.

-Understandably a regular question we receive about Sentry Lithium Batteries is the safety of lithium.
+Understandably a regular question we receive about Invicta Lithium Batteries is the safety of lithium.
 It’s a question that should be asked for any battery purchase and a question we love answering.
 Although the answer is not always a short one it’s important to understand why Lithium Iron Phosphate is a leader in battery safety and reliability.

 The reality is, comparing a Lithium Iron Phosphate battery to a conventional battery is a lot like comparing a car from 1994 with a 2019 model.
 They both achieve their functional task (driving) but one performs better under stress, is significantly smarter and when the unexpected happens you’ll be glad you have the latest technology protecting you, your family and your equipment.

-The Sentry Lithium difference
+The Invicta Lithium difference

 The biggest risks to batteries are excessive heat, over-charge and thermal runaway, a chain reaction that creates an uncontrollable increase in heat, the result of which can be catastrophic failure often in the form of an explosion or fire.